Kid Azteca

-Luis Villanueva Páramo (June 21, 1913 – March 16, 2002) was a Mexican boxer best known as Kid Azteca.
-Villanueva boxed professionally from 1932 to 1961, making him one of a small number of fighters that fought during four decades.
-Archie Moore, George Foreman, Roberto Durán and Bernard Hopkins and Roy Jones Jr. (nearly 5 decades) are five other fighters in that exclusive group.
+Luis Villanueva Páramo (June 21, 1913 – March 16, 2002), best known as Kid Azteca, was a Mexican boxer.
+Villanueva fought professionally from 1932 to 1961, making him one of a small number of fighters who boxed during four decades.

 Background

-Luis Villanueva was a native of "The Tough Neighborhood" of Tepito, one of the most notorious neighborhoods in Mexico City, famous among other things because several international famous Mexican boxers and wrestlers were born at that place, (hence the reason why it is called "Tough Neighborhood").
+Luis Villanueva was a native of Tepito, a neighborhood of Mexico City famous for being the birthplace of several other famous international Mexican boxers and wrestlers.

-There's not much information available about of his personal life or his beginnings in before he became a pro.
+There is not much information available about of his personal life or his beginnings in before he became a pro.
 In fact, there's some discrepancy about the exact date of his debut.
-Some sources indicates he became Pro in 1926, other sources indicates his pro debut was July 25, 1930, but officially, it is recorded at 1932.
-The San Antonio Express reported in 1944 that Villanueva's passport's birth date was June 21, 1917, and not June 21, 1913.
-If this is true, he was only 13 when started his career.
+Some sources indicates he went pro in 1926, while other sources indicates his pro debut was July 25, 1930, but officially, it is recorded at 1932.

 He was a right-handed boxer.
-Luis Villanueva began fighting as "Kid Chino" in Laredo, Texas.
+Villanueva began fighting as "Kid Chino" in Laredo, Texas.
 "Chino" is a Mexican slang for "curly", and an allusion to his curled hair.
 It is not clear when his nickname changed, but it is possible it was due to his nationality, when fighting in Texas, in an effort to attract more attention over him.
 By 1927 he was widely known as Kid Azteca.
 His trainer at that date was Macario Azocar.